Many people find it difficult to eat and drink well when recovering from COVID 19. Symptoms of COVID-19 can have an impact on your appetite.

 - metallic or salty taste from foods

-- Adding additional salt, butter, cream may make food taste nicer if flavour is lacking.
+add more salt, sugar, butter or cream - this may make food taste nicer if flavour is lacking

 Access to food while you are recovering

 Your energy levels may be low and you may feel tired easily.
 Preparing meals may be difficult.

 If you are too tired or unwell to cook, stock up on healthy foods that are ready to eat or easy to prepare.

 You can also ask someone to help prepare your meals if possible.

 If you cannot go to the supermarket, ask family or friends to do your shopping.
 You can also shop online and get your groceries delivered.